heuristicus/spot_ros/docs/ros_usage.rst

   roslaunch spot_driver driver.launch

-When launching, there are some options you may need to configure for your setup.
-They are:
+When launching, there are some options you may need to configure for your setup:

 +---------------+---------------+------------------------------------------------------------------------------------------------------------------------------+
 | Argument      | Default       | Description                                                                                                                  |